iic202/laliga-scraper/README.md

 - `requests` - For HTTP requests
 - `beautifulsoup4` - For HTML parsing
 - `pandas` - For data manipulation and CSV export
-- `lxml` - For improved HTML parsing performance

 ## Usage

-Run the scraper for the 2019 season (default), you will we asked to enter your desired season between 2003 and 2025.
+Run with the command shown below, you will we asked to enter your desired season between 2003 and 2025 (default season is 2019).

 ```bash
 python ws-laliga.py